SymbolicML/DynamicQuantities.jl/README.md

 92.7 cookies
 ```

-Exponents are tracked with the `FixedRational{Int32,C}}`
+Exponents are tracked by default with the type `R = FixedRational{Int32,C}`,
-object, which represents rational numbers
+which represents rational numbers with a fixed denominator `C`.
-with a fixed denominator `C`.
 This is much faster than `Rational`.

 ```julia
 julia> typeof(0.5u"kg")